mtlynch/resticpy/docs/index.md

 ### Args

-- `copy-chunker-params`: Copy chunker parameters from the secondary repository.
+- `copy-chunker-params`: Copy chunker parameters from the secondary repository
-- `repo2`: Secondary repository to copy chunker parameters from.
+- `repo2`: Secondary repository to copy chunker parameters from

 ### Returns